Kairixir/delta-task/README.md

 into the Image Updater documentation.
 With more information I would then either use the tool or try to build on Solution 1 and try to use templating to implement solution 3.

+### Readiness and liveness probes

+Now the readiness and liveness probes pollute log.
+I would definitely change and improve them so the project has better monitoring and observability.

+### HTTPS

+The app is missing https.

+### GitHub Actions

+Even though I have used GitHub actions for the CI/CD pipeline, I would try to avoid them in production.
+I would prefer to keep my pipelines tool-agnostic to enable easy migration in case of dissatisfaction with the tool.

 ## Sources

 The sources document my path through the task: